Firesphere/silverstripe-searcher/README.md

 # The actual query

 SELECT *,
-CASE WHEN ClassName LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN Created LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN LastEdited LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN URLSegment LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN Title LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS titlematch, CASE WHEN MenuTitle LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN Content LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN MetaTitle LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN MetaDescription LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN MetaKeywords LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN ExtraMeta LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN ShowInMenus LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN ShowInSearch LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN HomepageForDomain LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN ProvideComments LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN Sort LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN HasBrokenFile LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN HasBrokenLink LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN Status LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN ReportClass LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN CanViewType LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN CanEditType LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN ToDo LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN Version LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN SearchKeywords LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS keywordmatch, CASE WHEN Priority LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN ChangeFreq LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN ShowInHTML LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN ParentID LIKE '%{searchquery}%' THEN 1 ELSE 0 END AS searchmatch, MATCH (Title,SearchKeywords,MenuTitle,Content,MetaTitle,MetaDescription,MetaKeywords) AGAINST ('{searchquery}') AS relevance FROM SiteTree
+CASE WHEN ClassName LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch, \n CASE WHEN URLSegment LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN Title LIKE '%ja%' THEN 1 ELSE 0 END AS titlematch, CASE WHEN MenuTitle LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN Content LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN MetaTitle LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN MetaDescription LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN MetaKeywords LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN ExtraMeta LIKE '%ja%' THEN 1 ELSE 0 END AS searchmatch, CASE WHEN SearchKeywords LIKE '%ja%' THEN 1 ELSE 0 END AS keywordmatch, MATCH (Title,MenuTitle,Content,MetaTitle,MetaDescription,MetaKeywords,SearchKeywords) AGAINST ('ja') AS relevance FROM SiteTree WHERE (ShowInSearch = 1) AND (Status = 'Published') AND (ClassName LIKE '%ja%' OR URLSegment LIKE '%ja%' OR Title LIKE '%ja%' OR MenuTitle LIKE '%ja%' OR Content LIKE '%ja%' OR MetaTitle LIKE '%ja%' OR MetaDescription LIKE '%ja%' OR MetaKeywords LIKE '%ja%' OR ExtraMeta LIKE '%ja%' OR SearchKeywords LIKE '%ja%' OR MATCH(Title,MenuTitle,Content,MetaTitle,MetaDescription,MetaKeywords,SearchKeywords) AGAINST ('ja' IN BOOLEAN MODE))
-WHERE (ShowInSearch = 1) AND (Status = 'Published') AND (ClassName LIKE '%{searchquery}%' OR Created LIKE '%{searchquery}%' OR LastEdited LIKE '%{searchquery}%' OR URLSegment LIKE '%{searchquery}%' OR Title LIKE '%{searchquery}%' OR MenuTitle LIKE '%{searchquery}%' OR Content LIKE '%{searchquery}%' OR MetaTitle LIKE '%{searchquery}%' OR MetaDescription LIKE '%{searchquery}%' OR MetaKeywords LIKE '%{searchquery}%' OR ExtraMeta LIKE '%{searchquery}%' OR ShowInMenus LIKE '%{searchquery}%' OR ShowInSearch LIKE '%{searchquery}%' OR HomepageForDomain LIKE '%{searchquery}%' OR ProvideComments LIKE '%{searchquery}%' OR Sort LIKE '%{searchquery}%' OR HasBrokenFile LIKE '%{searchquery}%' OR HasBrokenLink LIKE '%{searchquery}%' OR Status LIKE '%{searchquery}%' OR ReportClass LIKE '%{searchquery}%' OR CanViewType LIKE '%{searchquery}%' OR CanEditType LIKE '%{searchquery}%' OR ToDo LIKE '%{searchquery}%' OR Version LIKE '%{searchquery}%' OR SearchKeywords LIKE '%{searchquery}%' OR Priority LIKE '%{searchquery}%' OR ChangeFreq LIKE '%{searchquery}%' OR ShowInHTML LIKE '%{searchquery}%' OR ParentID LIKE '%{searchquery}%'
-OR MATCH(Title,SearchKeywords,MenuTitle,Content,MetaTitle,MetaDescription,MetaKeywords) AGAINST ('{searchquery}' IN BOOLEAN MODE))
 HAVING ( searchmatch > 0 OR keywordmatch > 0 OR titlematch > 0 OR relevance > 0 )
 ORDER BY searchmatch DESC, keywordmatch DESC, titlematch DESC, relevance DESC